Our pick of the safari guides

 Albie Venter, South Africa

 South African-based Albie has been involved in guiding, wildlife management and ecotourism since 1996.
 He began as a guide in the South African lowveld near Kruger National Park, before managing safari camps with his wife Freda in East Africa and trying his hand at wildlife management.
-He spends about 150 days a year guiding in southern and East Africa, as well as contributing his photography and conservation-focused articles to publications such as Africa Geographic, Wild Planet, African Birdlife and Getaway.
+He spends around 150 days a year guiding in southern and East Africa, as well as contributing his photography and conservation-focused articles to publications such as Africa Geographic, Wild Planet, African Birdlife and Getaway.
 In our opinion, he stands out for his passion and knowledge of many parts of Africa as well as his talent in wildlife photography and the encouraging way he has helped our clients become better photographers themselves.
 That said, with his outgoing but gentle manner, he would be a brilliant guide for anyone.

 John Barclay, Botswana